tahmidhasantanoy/tahmidhasantanoy/README.md

 ### Hi 👋, I'm Tahmid Hasan
 #### A passionate frontend developer from Bangladesh.
 Self-learner in web developing sector.
 Have also the experience on problem solving in various platform.
 I have created different types of projects(websites) .
 Also knew the concept of OOP, Algorithm & Data structure.
-I have knowledge on Html, CSS, Bootstrap & JavaScript.
+I have knowledge on Html, CSS, Bootstrap,React Bootstrap, Tailwind,DaisyUI & JavaScript.

 Skills:  HTML / CSS / BOOTSTARP / tailwind / JS